fonbnk/top-up-api-documentation/README.md

-acknowledged|The top-up request has been sent and will be executed now executed|The top-up request was executed completed|The recipient got the airtime failed|The top-up request failed, MIN tokens will be refunded
+acknowledged|The top-up request has been sent and will be executed now executed|The top-up request was executed completed|The recipient got the airtime failed|The top-up request failed, your account will be refunded

 ### Balance
 Get account balance